SAudrius/Type19_Final_Back_End/readme.md

 1. Add Variables for db
 2. If localhost database change to dbConfig not dbConfigremote in config.ts dir
 3. Add env varibles from env.example

-`npm run ts`<br/>
+4. Create db from database folder to mysql and connect to db 4.1 Create categories towns first then create users and ads `npm run ts`<br/>

 `npm run dev`